gas-buddy/swagger-csharp-client/README.md

 1. Create a new repo for the client if it doesn't already exist:
   * The new repo should be named `[api-repo-name]-client-csharp` (e.g. `poi-api-client-csharp`)
   * Ensure the repo is created with a `README.md` file, which will ensure there is a `master` branch
+  * Under Collaborators add the developers team as admin
 2. Run the following command to generate a client:

 ```